Pascal-J/rabin-key-gen/README.md

 J 8.03 or 8.04 (likely compatible with later versions).
 Available from http://www.jsoftware.com/stable.htm.

 recommended copy the downloaded files here (inside zip file) to folder is home/natbit or (C:/User/Yourname/natbit).  unzip all files there.
-(You may download from github on right sidebar)
+(You may *Download zip* from github on right sidebar)

 to run, start J with the jqt command (a yellow background J programming console will open)